androguard/androguard/docs/intro/sessions.rst

 If you are working on a larger APK, you might want to save your current work and come back later.
-Thats the reason for sessions: They allow you to save your work on disk and resume it at any point.
+That's the reason for sessions: They allow you to save your work on disk and resume it at any point.
 Sessions could also be used to store the analysis on disk, for example if you do automated analysis and want to analyse certain files later.